 IVA’s Charter – The charter helps the County define and preserve the valued attributes of Indian Valley through stewardship of the land, and through a partnership between the residents and the County officials, law enforcers, fire protection experts, animal care groups, and members of the public who use the land for recreation.
 The IVA Board serves as a communication hub within this partnership.
 Its elected members maintain a dialog regarding issues affecting the land and residents.

-Current board members (click here)
+For current board members (click here)

 This page has the following sub pages.